Lee Jung-hyun: Marriage and family

-On June 14, 2024, Lee announced her second pregnancy on Stars' Top Recipe at Fun-Staurant.
-Her second daughter, Park Seo-woo, was born on October 30.
+On June 14, 2024, Lee announced on Stars' Top Recipe at Fun-Staurant that she was pregnant again.
+Her second daughter, Park Seo-woo, was born on October 30, 2024.

 In music arcade games

 Lee's music has been featured in rhythm games.
 "Wa" and "Bakkwo" were included in the Korean dance games "Let's Dance" and "TechnoMotion".
 These songs were also featured in the Korean releases of Dance Dance Revolution 3rdMix, as well as the Dance Dance Revolution 4thMix games.
 Also, "Nuh" (Trance Mix) was featured in EZ2Dancer.

 Her song "Come On!" is featured in the Pump It Up NX Absolute dance machine, both a short Chinese version and the full song version appearing in it.

 Currently, "I'll Give", "Going Crazy" and other songs are featured on Audition, an online dance-rhythm game.